Swimming With Dolphins (band): History

 On January 11, 2016, to celebrate "Iron Lungs" hitting 5,000 streams on SoundCloud, Tofte released a reworked version of "Summer Skin" for the final version of Catharsis.
 On May 6, he released a new single, "Let You Love."
 On April 1, 2018, after an over year-long hiatus from making music, Tofte released a sample of "Roller Dancer", which will be released on Catharsis.
 As of January 2023, the album still has no release date.

 Besides Swimming With Dolphins, Tofte was also a member of Owl City's live touring band in 2008.

+Musical style and influences

+Swimming with Dolphins' music has been described as ambient, electropop, indie-pop and synth-pop.
+Their debut EP, Ambient Blue is a lot more experimental as the group works with synthesizers and features upbeat dance songs.
+Their debut studio album, Water Colours, was influenced by 80s' synth-pop music.

+Accolades

+Cross Rhythms named Water Colours as one of the 20 best albums of 2011.